- Kurt Schwitters 1887–1948

 Many of Schwitters’s works are composed of discarded everyday materials.
 These take the form of bus tickets, wallpaper, newspapers, playing cards and fabrics, among many others, while in case of Koi, the found material is the printed paper.
 Curator Isabel Schulz has said of Schwitters’s use of found objects: ‘the “chunks of everyday use” that Schwitters applied to his collages surrender their original function to be sure, but not all semantic meaning.
 As used objects, discarded materials distinctly relate to the social reality of their time.’
 (Schulz 2011, p.52.)
 Although Schwitters placed emphasis on an artwork’s autonomy in relation to its context, there is a conflict between the inherent social meaning of found objects and their abstract forms.
 In Koi, the lettering is a reminder of the paper’s original purpose and context, yet because the letters are reversed and do not perform their intended function they also become abstract shapes in the work.
 Untitled (fec.)
 1920 (Museum of Modern Art, New York) is another, earlier example of a work by Schwitters that contains typographical elements.
 Schulz has noted that ‘images such as these suggest the degree to which the print medium was integral to Schwitters’s self-conception as artist … Schwitters notably identifies himself with the figure of the printmaker’ (Schulz 2011, p.92).
 In Koi Schwitters undoubtedly made reference to the centrality of printed materials to his practice and to what Schulz refers to as his ‘heightened attention to the visual and material aspects of publically circulating printed language’ (Schulz 2011, p.91).

 Schwitters began making collages in 1918 and produced them in large numbers for the remainder of his career (see, for instance, Vierecke im Raum 1920, private collection).
 In 1919 he began using the term ‘Merz’ (which originated from the German word ‘Kommerz’, meaning ‘commerce’) to describe his principle of assembling found materials (see Elderfield 1985, p.12).
 The muted colour scheme found in Koi is reminiscent of his earliest collages, a tonal emphasis that would recur in Schwitters’s work in the later 1930s when he fled to Norway in the face of rising National Socialism in Germany (see Schulz 2011, p.57).
-Schwitters’s work was influenced by the playful collage elements of dada and surrealism and by the bold abstraction of constructivism, each movements with which he was heavily involved from 1918 onwards.
+Schwitters’s work was influenced by the playful collage elements of dada and surrealism and by the bold abstraction of constructivism; he was heavily involved in all three movements from 1918 onwards.
 In 1937 Schwitters’s artworks were featured in the Nazis’ exhibition of ‘degenerate art’ in Munich and were also removed from institutions in Berlin, Hanover, Mannheim and Breslau.
 However, around this time his work was being promoted in Britain and America by key art establishment figures such as Peggy Guggenheim, who featured five of Schwitters’s works in a show in her London gallery in 1938.

 John Elderfield, Kurt Schwitters, London 1985.